Cap-go/website/src/content/docs/docs/plugin/cloud-mode/auto-update.md

 This is the convention it uses to manage versions in Capgo.

-There is 2 way to set version in your app:
+There are two ways to set the version in your app:

 New way: Use the `version` field in your `capacitor.config.json` file.